gauravfs-14/adaptly/docs/docs/api/core-components.md

 ---
-layout: default
-title: Core Components API
-description: AdaptlyProvider, hooks, and utilities
-render_with_liquid: false
+sidebar_position: 8
 ---

+# Core Components API

+AdaptlyProvider, hooks, and utilities

 This document provides comprehensive API reference for Adaptly's core components and their usage.